Let’s not be too sure that “Music Copyright Infringement Is Beginning To Make Sense Again,” as this Forbes article says.

 “Substantial portions of the song form?”
-Well, again, even if the entirety of the songs’ forms were identical, the form, like tempo, is just not where you want to hang your hat unless you’ve employed a pretty novel form.
-The form of Johnston’s “Rock Star” is an 8 bar blues.
-That’s not remotely novel.
+Here too, even if the entirety of the songs’ forms were identical, the form, like tempo, is just not where you want to hang your hat unless you’ve employed a pretty novel form.
+The form of plaintiff Johnston’s “Rock Star” is an 8-bar blues; not remotely a novel form.

 “Substantial portions of the harmonic structures?”
-The harmonic structure of Johnston’s “Rock Star” is that, again, it’s a blues.
-It’s the sort of thing you’d hear referred to as “One Four Five” or “Three Chord Rock;” so, super duper common chord progression.
-Nickelback’s harmony is very different, and relies on what musicologists refer to as “borrowed chords;” a common device in rock music.
-The most simple way to describe it is that Nickelback’s “Rockstar” is in the key of G major, but it’s chord progressions are almost constantly borrowing chords from the “parallel minor’ key of G minor.
-More specifically the “natural” minor; same letter name, “G;” but a different mode, with different notes.
-So no, I’d say not “substantial portions of the harmonic structures.”
+The harmonic structure of Johnston’s “Rock Star” is that of an 8-bar blues song!
+And it’s the sort of thing you might hear referred to as “Three-Chord Rock.”
+So you might surmise, we’re talking super-duper common chord progressions.
+Nickelback’s chord progression is fairly basic too, but it bears little resemblance to the plaintiff’s.
+It happens to rely quite a bit on “borrowed chords;” a common device in rock music.
+The most simple way to describe “borrowed” is that while Nickelback’s “Rockstar” is in the key of G major, its chord progressions are almost constantly employing (borrowing) chords that would more naturally be found in the parallel key of G minor.
+So I’d say not “substantial portions of the harmonic structures.”

 Melodic structures?
-Gotta tell you, I’m not interested in critical listening again to double-check — it’s late on a Friday in the middle of shelter-in-place on the warmest day so far this year and my office is way too hot to stay in here any longer — but if I remember correctly, anyone with a one-octave range could sing the entirety of both tracks.
-So there are going to be some notes in common.
-But go back to what we said about the harmonic structure of both songs?
-When Nickelback’s Rockstar moves to chords borrowed from the parallel minor key, the melody in-kind moves over to that key’s scale-tones, so the notes that give the songs most of their respective character — let’s call these the high-value notes — they tend to be dissimilar.
+Forgive me.
+I’m not interested in critical listening again to even try to hear what might be there, as it’s late on a Friday in the middle of shelter-in-place on the warmest day so far this year and my office is way too hot to stay in here any longer than I need to — but if I remember correctly from the first listen, anyone with a one-octave range could sing the entirety of both tracks.
+Go back through to what we said about the harmonic structure of both songs.
+As Nickelback’s Rockstar moves through chords that are borrowed from the parallel minor key, the melody in-kind moves over to that key’s scale-tones, so the notes that give the songs most of their character, respectively — the “high-value notes” as I often say — these will tend to be dissimilar.